 (A) the county; or

 (B) another public or private entity with which the county may contract;

-(2) the imposition of a fee on landowners in the subdivision who benefit from the street lights;
+(2) the imposition of a fee on landowners who benefit from the street lights;

 (3) the collection of a fee imposed under this subsection by the county tax assessor-collector; and

 (4) any other matter the commissioners court finds necessary to the installation, operation, or maintenance of the street lights.

 (1) must be installed in a subdivision if the lights are installed by a county described by Subsection (a)(1); and

 (2) may not be located on private property if the lights are installed by a county described by Subsection (a)(2) or (3).

 (c) This section does not supersede applicable provisions for street light service contained in the tariff of an electric utility that provides service to the area in which the lights are installed.